reiver/go-httpsig/HACKING.md

 # HACKING.md

-A `HACKING.md` file (like this one) is a document with **technical information** that provides background-information and guidance for contributors to understand, and to make changes to a project.

 ## HTTP Signatures: What They Are

 HTTP Signatures let a sender cryptographically prove **identity** and **integrity** over parts of an HTTP message.